ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 If you are creating your own virtual machine, you can do all these steps on your initial VM before cloning it.

 If you are using VMs that were deployed for you, then it is likely the VMs are already configured as described in these sub-sections.
-You may want to confirm that all the VMs that are going to be part of the ICP cluster have been configured as described in these sub-sections.
+You should confirm with your VM provider or by doing the basic checks described below, that all the VMs that are going to be part of the ICP cluster have been configured as described in these sub-sections.

 ## Configure network interface to start on boot